HNFYUD/New-world/README.md

 COMMERCIAL USE OF THIS SOFTWARE IS PROHIBITED !
 ## HOW TO USE?
 # 1.Create a data file
-Create a new blank form for .xlsx, and then fill in columns A B and C with the number (for authentication), user name, and number of available points in order to save the file.
+Create a new blank form for .xlsx, and then fill in columns A B and C with the number (for authentication，and 8-bits length), user name, and number of available points in order to save the file.
 (A list of sample users named list.xlsx can be found in the Example files folder)
 (Select) Create a new blank table for .xlsx, and then fill in the prize name and probability (%) in columns A and B in order to save the file.
 (A list of sample items called Items and Probabilities.xlsx can be found in the Example files folder)
 # 2.Launch the program
 Open the HTML file in a browser with a kernel version higher than IE 9.0.